Nut and Seed Sprinkle

 How to make Nut and Seed Sprinkle

-Conventional cook?
-Use a food processor or nutribullet with a milling blade.
-Blitz until breadcrumb-like, but be careful to not over-process the nuts.
+Step 2: Add the almonds, peanuts, cashew and walnuts.
+Blend or pulse until the nuts are breadcrumb-like, but be careful to not over-process the nuts.
 If you do, they will become oily and start to turn into nut butter.

 Storage

 If you try this Nut and Seed Sprinkle, please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
 I love hearing from you!
-Don’t forget to follow me on Facebook, Instagram and Pinterest too for more delicious recipes.
+Don’t forget to follow me on Facebook, Instagram and Pinterest too for more baby food recipes.

 Happy sprinkling 😁